pratidan2925/DevOps-AWS-Interview-Questions/Kubernetes/KubernetesREADME.md

 Service Accounts: Creating a service account with a RoleBinding or ClusterRoleBinding to assign permissions.
 Scenario: For a project, I used eksctl to generate the kubeconfig for an EKS cluster and configured Jenkins with the necessary credentials to manage deployments.

+---
+# Helm
+What is Helm?
+Helm is a package manager for Kubernetes that helps you manage Kubernetes applications through easy-to-create packages called charts.
+It streamlines the installation, upgrading, and management of Kubernetes applications.

+What are the advantages of Helm?
+Reusability: Charts can be easily shared and reused.
+Templating: Allows parameterization and templating of Kubernetes manifests.
+Versioning: Supports versioning of application deployments.
+Simplicity: Simplifies complex application deployments into a single command.
+Ecosystem: Access to a wide range of charts from Helm Hub and other repositories.

+Why use Helm?
+Helm simplifies the deployment and management of Kubernetes applications by packaging them into reusable, versioned charts.
+It enhances productivity and consistency across environments.

+What are Helm Charts?
+Helm Charts are packages of pre-configured Kubernetes resources.
+They include YAML definitions for Kubernetes resources such as Deployments, Services, ConfigMaps, etc., along with customizable templates and configuration values.

+What is the Folder Structure of Helm Chart?
+A typical Helm Chart folder structure includes: bash
+Copy code
+mychart/
+├── Chart.yaml         # Metadata about the chart
+├── values.yaml        # Default configuration values
+├── templates/         # Directory containing Kubernetes manifests (YAML templates) ├── charts/            # Directory containing dependencies (optional) └── README.md          # Chart documentation

+Which different types of fields need to be specified for dependencies in Helm Chart?
+Dependencies in Helm Charts are specified in the requirements.yaml file, where you define charts that your chart depends on, along with their version constraints.

+How can we create Helm Charts?
+Helm Charts can be created using the helm create command, which generates a basic chart structure.
+You can then customize this structure to define your application's Kubernetes resources.

+How does Helm work?
+Helm works by deploying charts (packaged applications) into Kubernetes clusters.
+It uses a client-server architecture where the Helm client interacts with the Kubernetes API server to manage releases of charts.

+What are the concepts used in Helm?
+Helm uses concepts such as Charts (packaged applications), Releases (instances of charts deployed in Kubernetes), Repositories (storage for Helm charts), and Values (configuration parameters for charts).

+How can we install a specific Chart version in Helm?
+To install a specific version of a chart, use:helm install myrelease repo_name/chart_name --version 1.2.3 How can we set multiple values with Helm?
+Multiple values can be set using a YAML file or by passing individual --set parameters during chart installation or upgrade: helm install myrelease repo_name/chart_name --set key1=value1 --set key2=value2

+How does Helm update Kubernetes?
+Helm updates Kubernetes by managing deployments and updates of applications packaged as Helm charts.
+It applies Kubernetes manifests defined in charts to the Kubernetes cluster.

+How do we list all the available charts under a Helm Repo?
+Use the command helm search repo to list all available charts in a Helm repository.

+How do we validate Helm Chart content?
+Helm charts can be validated using helm lint, which checks the chart’s structure, metadata, and Kubernetes manifests for correctness.

+How can we uninstall Helm Chart on specific resources?
+To uninstall a Helm release (chart):helm uninstall myrelease Does Helm still use Tiller?
+No, Helm v3 does not use Tiller.
+Tiller was removed in Helm v3 for security and simplicity reasons.

+What is replicaCount in Helm?
+replicaCount in Helm charts specifies the number of replicas (instances) of a Kubernetes Deployment or StatefulSet that should be created and maintained.

+What is _helpers.tpl in Helm?
+_helpers.tpl is a special file in Helm charts where reusable template helpers (functions) are defined using Go's text/template and spring functions.
+These helpers can simplify template logic and make charts more maintainable.

+Can a Helm chart have multiple deployments?
+Yes, a Helm chart can define multiple Kubernetes deployments (or other resources) in the templates/ directory.
+Each deployment is typically encapsulated in its own YAML manifest file.

+Where do you store Helm charts?
+Helm charts can be stored in local directories or published to Helm repositories (like Helm Hub or your own repository).

+Where are Helm repos stored locally?
+Helm repositories are stored locally in the ~/.helm/repository/ directory by default.

+What is Helm values.yaml?
+values.yaml is a file in Helm charts where default configuration values for the chart are defined.
+Users can override these values during chart installation or upgrade.

+What is Helm Kubernetes?
+Helm Kubernetes refers to the integration of Helm with Kubernetes.
+Helm manages Kubernetes applications (deployments, services, etc.) by packaging them as charts and deploying them onto Kubernetes clusters.

+What is Helm DevOps?
+Helm DevOps refers to the use of Helm in DevOps practices for automating deployment, scaling, and management of Kubernetes applications.
+It enhances collaboration and repeatability in deploying cloud-native applications.

+Who invented Helm?
+Helm was initially developed by Deis (now part of Microsoft) and later contributed to the CNCF (Cloud Native Computing Foundation).

+What are the benefits of Helm?
+Benefits of Helm include simplifying Kubernetes application deployment, enabling versioned releases, enhancing reusability of application configurations, and providing a templating mechanism for Kubernetes manifests.

+Is Helm open source?
+Yes, Helm is an open-source project maintained by the CNCF.
+It is available under the Apache License 2.0.

+What is Helm deployment?
+Helm deployment refers to deploying applications onto Kubernetes clusters using Helm charts.
+It involves packaging applications into charts and managing their lifecycle using Helm commands.

+What is Helm Hub?
+Helm Hub is the official Helm chart repository where users can find, share, and deploy Helm charts for various Kubernetes applications.

+What is a Helm artifact?
+In the context of Helm, an artifact refers to a packaged Helm chart file (.tgz file) that contains all the necessary Kubernetes manifests and configuration files for deploying an application onto Kubernetes.

+What is the Helm chart used for?
+Helm charts are used for packaging, distributing, and managing Kubernetes applications.
+They provide an easy way to define, install, and upgrade complex Kubernetes applications and their dependencies.

+How do you push a Helm chart?
+To push a Helm chart to a repository, you can use the helm push command (though it's not part of core Helm and may require additional plugins or repositories).

+What is the Umbrella chart in Helm?
+An Umbrella chart in Helm is a special type of chart that encapsulates multiple Helm subcharts.
+It allows deploying and managing multiple related applications or microservices as a single unit.

+How does Helm upgrade work?
+helm upgrade command updates an existing Helm release (chart) by applying changes to the Kubernetes resources defined in the chart.
+It can update container images, configuration values, and other aspects of the deployed application.

+Does Helm have an API?
+Helm itself does not have a REST API, but it provides a CLI and client libraries (like Helm SDK) that interact with Kubernetes API server for managing deployments.

+What is Helm init?
+helm init was a command in Helm v2 used to initialize Helm and install Tiller (the Helm server-side component) into Kubernetes cluster.
+In Helm v3, Tiller is no longer used, so helm init is unnecessary.

+What is values.yaml in Helm?
+values.yaml is a YAML file used in Helm charts to define default configuration values for the chart.
+Users can override these values during installation or upgrade using --set flags or a separate YAML file.

+What is fullname in Helm?
+fullname in Helm refers to the fully-qualified name of a release instance (or deployment) of a Helm chart.
+It combines the release name and the namespace to uniquely identify the deployment in Kubernetes.

+What is Helm value?
+In Helm, a value refers to a configuration parameter or setting that can be customized during the installation or upgrade of a Helm chart.
+Values are typically defined in values.yaml or provided using --set flags.

+What is fullname in Helm?
+fullname in Helm refers to the fully-qualified name of a release instance of a Helm chart.
+It is constructed using the release name and the namespace where the release is deployed.
+For example, if you deploy a Helm chart with release name myapp in namespace default, the fullname might be myapp-default.

+What is Helm value?
+In Helm, a value refers to a configuration parameter or setting that can be customized during the installation or upgrade of a Helm chart.
+Values are typically defined in values.yaml or provided using --set flags during chart installation.